GeographicaGS/Sting/README.md

-WWW-Builder
+Sting
 ===========

 #About

-WWW-Builder is a multilanguage builder for Web Applicactions.
+Sting is a multilanguage builder for Backbone Applicactions.

-Input : A bunch of underscore templates, JS files and CSS files.
+Input : A bunch of underscore templates, JS files and CSS/LESS files.

 Output: